Jackson Co. stuns Central Gwinnett in double overtime following last week’s heartbreaking loss

 A high snap over the head of Jackson County punter Carson Odom later gave the Black Knights the ball deep in Panther territory, setting up Cooper's 14-yard touchdown run to open the fourth quarter.

-But Jackson County flipped the previous week's script with Spurlin scoring at the 9:31 and 3:09 mark in the fourth quarter.
+But Jackson County flipped the previous week's script with Spurlin scoring at the 9:31 and 3:09 mark in the fourth quarter to fuel the rally.

 Mobbs said the win was meaningful "because you want to see results."